firatcihan/flashcard/README.md

-Flash card program is aN application that will help you to learn a new laguage.
+Flash card program is an application that will help you to learn a new laguage.

 When the app started it will show you the french word and after 3 seconds it will show the english word.